varabyte/kobweb/README.md

 with the [server logs feature](#kobweb-server-logs)) to diagnose if one of your pages is taking longer to export than expected.

-## Improvements to the Compose HTML library
+## Extending the Compose HTML library

 In the beginning, Kobweb was only intended to be a thin layer on top of Compose HTML, but the more we worked on it, the more we ran into features that were simply not yet implemented in Compose HTML.
 We also wrote utility methods and